Runge and Mergelyan theorems on families of open Riemann surfaces: Families of directed holomorphic immersions and of conformal minimal immersions

 For each $b\in B$ let $V_b\subset \C^N$ denote the kernel of the differential of the period map \eqref{eq:period} at $\zeta=0$.
 This is a complex vector subspace of $\C^N$ with $\dim V_b=N-mn$ which is of class $\Cscr^l$ in $b\in B$.
 Let $W_b\subset \C^N$ denote the orthogonal complement of $V_b$.
 Fix a number $0<r<1$.
 Since $A$ is an Oka manifold and $K_i$ is a strong deformation retract of $K_{i+1}$, Theorem \ref{th:Okabis} allows us to approximate $F_i$ in the $\Cscr^l$ topology on $r\B\times B\times K_i$ by a family of $J_b$-holomorphic maps $g(\zeta,b,\cdotp): K_{i+1} \to A$ $(\zeta \in r\B, \ b\in B)$ which are holomorphic in $\zeta$ and of the same regularity class as $F_i$.
 If the approximation is sufficiently close, the implicit function theorem gives a map $\zeta: B \to \B$ of class $\Cscr^l(B)$, close to the zero map, such that $\zeta(b)\in W_b$ for all $b\in B$ and the $J_b$-holomorphic map

-satisfies the period vanishing conditions $\Pcal(b,f_{i+1})=0$ \eqref{eq:period} for every $b\in B$.
+satisfies the period vanishing conditions $\Pcal(b,f_{i+1})=0$ in \eqref{eq:period} for every $b\in B$.
 If the approximations were close enough then the map $f_{i+1}$ is nondegenerate.
 To complete the induction step, we choose a number $\epsilon_{i+1}$ satisfying condition (e).

 Next, we consider the critical case.
 Let $x_i\in D_i$ be the unique critical point of $\rho$ in $D_i$.
-Since $\rho$ is strongly subharmonic, its Morse index is either $0$ or $1$.
+Since $\rho$ is strongly subharmonic, the Morse index of $\rho$ at $x_i$ is either $0$ or $1$.

 If the Morse index is $0$, the point $x_i$ is a local minimum of $\rho$, and hence a new connected component of the sublevel set $\{\rho\le t\}$ appears when $t$ passes the value $\rho(x_i)$.
-On this new component of $K_{i+1}$ we can take $f_{i+1}$ to be any nondegenerate $X$-holomorphic map to $A$.
+On this new component of $K_{i+1}$ we can take $f_{i+1}$ to be any nondegenerate $\Jscr$-holomorphic map to $A$.
 On the remaining connected components of $K_{i+1}$ we proceed as in the noncritical case explained above.

-If the critical point $x_i\in D_i$ of $\rho$ has Morse index $1$, there is a smooth embedded arc $x_i \in E_i\subset D_i\cup bK_i$, which is transversely attached with both endpoints to $bK_i$ and is otherwise disjoint from $K_i$, such that $S_i=K_i\cup E_i$ is a Runge admissible set in $X$ (see Definition \ref{def:admissible}), and $S_i$ is a strong deformation retract of $K_{i+1}$.
+Assume now that $\rho$ has Morse index $1$ at $x_i$.
+In this case, there is a smooth embedded arc $x_i \in E_i\subset D_i\cup bK_i$, which is transversely attached with both endpoints $bE_i=\{p_i,q_i\} \subset bK_i$ to $K_i$ and is otherwise disjoint from $K_i$, such that $S_i=K_i\cup E_i$ is a Runge admissible set in $X$ (see Definition \ref{def:admissible}), and $S_i$ is a strong deformation retract of $K_{i+1}$.
 (See \cite[pp.\ 21--22]{AlarconForstnericLopez2021} for the details.)
 We assume that the Runge admissible set $S_i=K_i\cup E_i$ is connected, since on the remaining components of $K_i$ we are faced with the noncritical case described above.
-We extend $f_i$ from a small open neighbourhood $U_i$ of $B\times K_i$ to a map $U_i\cup (B\times S_i)\to A$ of class $\Cscr^l$ such that the extended map is homotopic to $f_1$ through a homotopy that is fixed on $U_i$, and for every $b\in B$ the map $f_i(b,\cdotp):E_i\to A$ is nondegenerate (see Definition \ref{def:nondegenerate}).
-Nondegeneracy of $f_i$ on $E_i$ can be ensured as in the proof of Lemma \ref{lem:nondegenerate}.

-If the arc $E_i$ connects two different connected components of $K_i$ then the homology basis of $H_1(S_i,\Z)$ is the union of homology bases of these two components, and there is no further condition on the extended map $f_i$ on $B\times E_i$.
-If on the other hand the endpoints of $E_i$ are attached to the same connected component of $K_i$, then the arc $E_i$ closes in $K_i$ to a Jordan curve $C$, which is an additional element of the homology basis of $S_i$.
-In this case, we choose the extension of $f_i$ to $E_i$ so that $\int_C f_i(b,\cdotp)\theta_b=0$ holds for all $b\in B$.
-This can be done by \cite[Lemma 3.1 and Claim, p.\ 26]{ForstnericLarusson2019CAG}.
+We orient $E_i$ so that $p_i$ is the initial endpoint and $q_i$ is the final endpoint.
+The inductive hypothesis implies that there is an $A$-immersion $h_i:B\times K_i\to \C^n$ satisfying